Dollar prices slip in Baghdad, climb in Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-On Monday, the exchange rates оf the US dollar against the Iraqi dinar dropped in Baghdad while edging higher in Erbil markets.
+On Saturday, the exchange rates оf the US dollar dropped against the Iraqi dinar in Baghdad while edging higher in Erbil markets.

-According to a survey by Shafaq News Agency, the dollar's rates decreased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,600 dinars for every 100 dollars, while they recorded 142,800 dinars on Sunday.
+According to a survey by Shafaq News Agency, the dollar's rates decreased with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 143,000 dinars for every 100 dollars, while they recorded 143,050 dinars in the morning.